 Geology Department Highlights:

-- 100% success of geology graduates in past 5 years for jobs and graduate school acceptance
+- Over 95% success of geology graduates for jobs and graduate school acceptance

 - Allegheny is highly recommended for study in geology by Ruggs